openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ##### Admin wants to manually roll back

-Both rollback and currently running commits are healthy, but admin wishes to roll back to the previous commit.
+Both rollback and currently running deployments are healthy, but admin wishes to roll back to the previous deployment.

-1. Second commit is running and healthy
+1. Second deployment is running and healthy
 1. Admin runs `rpm-ostree rollback` command or equivalent and reboot the device
-1. Device boots first commit
+1. Device boots first deployment
 1. _Previous boot_ was healthy so data is backed up
-1. _Current boot's commit_ is different from _previous boot's commit_
+1. _Current boot's deployment_ is different from _previous boot's deployment_
    and backup for _current_ exists, so it is restored
 1. MicroShift starts the cluster